Preparation for First Communion

 Save the date: Saturday, May 30, 2020

 Good Shepherd's offers an intense, well thought out program for preparing children to recieve the Holy Eucharist.
 We try to meet the needs of families who have a demanding schedule or who might be living in Switzerland for a short time.
-Our preparation is a nine month course, with classes being held during the week.
-For the 2019/2020 school year we will offer two classes.
-One on Wednesday from 16:15-17:00 and a second class on Thursday from 16:15-17:00.
+Our preparation is a nine month course, with classes being held on Wednesday afternoons from 16:15-17:00.
 You can complete the registration form and return to us.
 All classes will take place during the school year with the exception of school vacations.
+Here you will find the schedule of classes for the school year.

 Children will make their First Communion on Saturday, May 30, 2020.